Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 Can I drive a motorhome on my car insurance?

-To drive a motorhome or campervan, you’ll usually need a specialist motorhome insurance policy.
+No, to drive a motorhome or campervan, you typically need motorhome insurance.
 That’s because motorhomes are used differently to cars.

 Motorhomes aren’t just for driving – you sleep, cook and socialise in them too.
 That means there’s more to consider in terms of cover.